-(c) Bytes sent per page.
+(b) Bytes received per page.

 Fig. 6: Load time and cellular bandwidth vs the day-time interval: The Facebook case.
-The graphics include the average, minimum and maximum values, as well as the 25^{th} , and 75^{th} quartile.

-real and large-scale deployments of a CDroid-like system.
-A legitimate way to deal with it could be by exploiting proxy reencryption techniques [38], based on the user's passwords for each platform that generates the HTTPS traffic (e.g. Facebook or GMail).
+The graphics include the average, minimum and real and large-scale deployments of a CDroid-like system.
+A legitimate way to deal with it could be by exploiting proxy reencryption techniques [37], based on the user's passwords for each platform that generates the HTTPS traffic (e.g. Facebook or GMail).
 However, this would require that the CDroid system is equipped with a legitimate certificate and public/private key pairs (both belonging to the user), and recognized by the servers of the apps as a legitimate entity that can re-encrypt the traffic from/to the user device.